 8. Lemon balm

 Like liquorice, lemon balm is high in triterpenes and has a refreshing flavour.
-The European Medicine Agency has confirmed its value helping relieve gas, bloating and slow digestions.
+The European Medicine Agency has confirmed its value in helping relieve gas, bloating and slow digestion.
 In traditional Iranian medicine, lemon balm is considered the best tea for bloating due to its high anti-oxidant content, which can reinforce digestive health.

 happiness.com | The fine art of being: learn, practise, share